Percent for Art Resolution

 Richmond Designates One and One-Half Percent to the Arts.

-Richmond's City Council approved a Percent for Art Resolution in 5/97.
-This resolution authorizes the allocation of one and one-half percent (1.5%) of all eligible City and Redevelopment Agency capital improvement projects costs with budgets in excess of $300,000 for the acquisition of public artwork.
+Richmond's City Council approved a Percent for Art Resolution in May 1997.
+In May 2021, Ordinance No. 08-21 N.S. repealed Chapter 12.62 One-Percent for Public Art on Private Projects Program and Resolution No. 70-97 establishing Public Works Improvements Arts Program, and added Chapter 6.50 Public Art Program to the Richmond Municipal Code.
+The ordinance authorizes the allocation of one and one-half percent (1.5%) of all eligible City Capital Improvement Project (CIP) costs with budgets in excess of $500,000 for the acquisition of public artwork.
 The money is calculated each fiscal year.

 The Percent for Art funds may be used to purchase or commission works of art or design elements created by artists; to maintain, repair, or relocate public art or design elements; to fund staffing and administrative costs for implementing the Public Art Program, and to defray other expenses such as community education and outreach.
 Approximately one percent (1%) is earmarked for artists' fees and costs, and approximately one-half percent is set aside for maintenance and conservation of the city's public artwork, community outreach and education, documentation, publicity, promotion, and administration.